phaer/nixos-android-builder/README.md

 ## Flashing it

-The result image can then be copied to a USB stick or hard-drive with e.g. `sudo dd if=android-builder.raw bs=1M status=progress of=/dev/your-device` or other utils and booted on EFI-enabled x86_64 machines.
+The result image can then be copied to a USB stick or hard-drive with e.g. `sudo dd if=android_builder.raw bs=1M status=progress of=/dev/your-device` or other utils and booted on EFI-enabled x86_64 machines.

 # Automated Testing